mmbman/Katagiri/1979-06-12-Fukanzazengi-Lecture4.md

 So recently we had tragic airplane accidents very often.
 I always think of the people who died, who are *dying* there.
 If I were them, I always think, what should I do?
 What's happened in my life?
 I can think of lots of things.

-But whenever I get a solution through the Zen stories, koans, or shikantaza, dropping off body and mind – whatever you say, it's completely words.
+But whenever I get a solution through the [Zen](glossary#zen) stories, koans, or [shikantaza](glossary#shikantaza), dropping off body and mind – whatever you say, it's completely words.
 Don't you think so?
 If you face death, there is no time to discuss [it].

 And then, *[unintelligible]* what you could do, right in the middle of that situation. *[there is a long pause]* No guarantee.
 No guarantee.
 "I should do this, or that," – No. I don't have anything to promise you.
 "I can die in peace and harmony right in the middle of such a situation" – I cannot say so.
 Or I cannot say, "I [would be] completely confused and scream" – I cannot say so.
 I don't know.
 Actually, I don't know what to do.

 ##### 50:18

 This is reality, okay?
 This is reality.
-So that's why we are practicing shikantaza.
-If you use zazen as a means, zazen doesn't work.
+So that's why we are practicing [shikantaza](glossary#shikantaza).
+If you use [Zazen](glossary#zazen) as a means, zazen doesn't work.
 [It] doesn't work right in the middle of the problem, right on the verge of life and death – it doesn't make sense.
 Don't you think so?

 For instance, "Zazen gives you lots of strength, so you should do zazen."
 So you are interested in such a zazen.
 "Through zazen lots of ways of regulating breath, and step by step, there are lots of techniques."
 So you follow these techniques, and you can completely take care of breath, perfectly.
 And then you say, "Oh, my zazen is perfect."
 And then, still you don't believe [it], so we try to buy the machine [for measuring] brain waves, and connect it, eh? *[there is some shuffling and chuckling]* Look at this through your brain.
 Let's start to do zazen: "How about breath, how about body?" *[sound of patting self]* – "Body is okay.
 Yes, okay." – "How about the breath; breath is okay?" – "Yes, okay."
 Well, even though you don't say [it], [the] machine says it's okay.